 Whether you use it to serve salad or just to display fruit, this gorgeous acacia-wood bowl will make whatever you put in it that much more presentable.

 And for those who like a matching set, some personal-size wood salad bowls.

 There’s something ever so cottagecore about the florals on this hand-painted serving platter.

 This serving bowl is made in Japan and has a most soothing pattern of tiny blue dots.

 One way to drink more water is to have a pitcher at the ready.
 This one is sleek and slender and won’t take up too much space on that dining-room table you also use as a desk.

-This tablecloth looks like something Nancy Meyers might have prop-styled for the It’s Complicated dining room.
+A tablecloth that looks like something Nancy Meyers might have prop-styled for the It’s Complicated dining room.

-The ultimate evergreen centerpiece in these succulent-obsessed times: a row of faux succulents planted in a minimalist ceramic planter.
+The ultimate evergreen centerpiece in these succulent-obsessed times: an arrangement of faux succulents planted in a minimalist ceramic planter.

-These beeswax candles have a delicate, sweet scent that’s a bit more subtle than a truly scented candle (and a bit less jarring to light while you eat).
+These beeswax candles have a delicate, sweet scent that’s a bit more subtle than a fancy scented candle (and a bit less jarring while you eat).